mudasobwa/mudasobwa.github.io/_posts/2018-05-21-to-if-or-not-to-if.md

 In the stone age there were no programming languages and to kindly ask the machine to perform any operation, humans were using [codes](https://en.wikipedia.org/wiki/Machine_code) that were understood by the machine as is.
-One of the first books I was able to get on programming was [one of these by Peter Norton](https://www.goodreads.com/author/list/163189.Peter_Norton).
+One of the first books I was able to get to reveal the the mystical veil of development was [one of these by Peter Norton](https://www.goodreads.com/author/list/163189.Peter_Norton).
 Sorry, Peter, I do not remember which one.
 It started with a chapter explaining the source of _Norton Disk Editor_ utility, written completely in machine codes.
 Line by line.
 It looked like that (don’t try to run it, I just